Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Cyber Expected Loss: €3,200,000

-Residual (w/ controls): €1,800,000
+Residual Expected Loss: €1,800,000

 + "Top ICT provider concentration: €8.4M P95 across 5 critical functions."

-+ "DORA Register of Information: 99.7% complete, zero critical validation gaps."
++ "Register of Information: 99.7% complete against the reference ITS structure, with no critical application-level validation gaps."

 Core Capabilities

-Four pillars.
+Four capabilities.
 Three modules.

 One operational resilience platform.